 Moving from NYC to Chicago – why not?

-If you’re still worried about the major change you are about to make, maybe you should rephrase the question that bothers you.
+If you’re still worried about the significant change you are about to make, maybe you should rephrase the question that bothers you.
 Why not move to Chicago?
 In many aspects, Chicago is similar to NYC.
 It’s a huge and diverse city that offers a plethora of opportunities.
 The same goes for New York.
-There are some great neighborhoods for newcomers to NYC, and some that are better avoided.
-In fact, as you are already used to the advantages and disadvantages of living in the big city, you can only benefit from the shift.
+There are some great neighborhoods for newcomers to NYC, in comparison to other pretty avoidable ones.
+In fact, those of you who are already used to the advantages and disadvantages of living in the big city can only benefit from the shift.
 Lower housing costs will leave more space in your budget to do the things you’ve never had the chance.
 Do not be afraid of the change.
 Pack up and head for the Windy City!

 According to a recent survey, moving is among the most stressful life activities alongside divorce.
 Make sure to prepare yourself mentally for the whole process and to blend in with the new environment.
 If you have kids who are struggling to adapt to the whole situation, consider visiting a psychotherapist in order to avoid unnecessary stress and help them with the new setting.

 Moving can present quite a hassle, especially when it comes to long-distance moves.
 Since the drive between NYC and Chicago can take up to 13 hours, it is advised to hire a professional moving service.
 Keep in mind there are many uncertified moving companies on the market, so check your options thoroughly and make sure to hire a certified company with reliable customer support service and accurate moving quotes Brooklyn.